Skip to content

 shutdown() -> None

-Called when the application stops.
+Called when the application stops to clean up resources.

 Source code in src/agents/tracing/processor_interface.py